 a.
 Commander's Intent.
 Respiratory hazards can result in serious illness or death.
-The intent of this program is to eliminate, or reduce to acceptable levels, all hazards associated with hazardous respiratory exposures.
-This is accomplished by considering personal protective equipment (PPE), such as respirators, as the least preferred method to protect employees from harmful dusts, fogs, fumes, mists, gases, smokes, sprays, or vapors and by applying the provisions of references (a) through (f), when engineering and administrative controls are insufficient to protect employee's health or in emergency situations.
+The intent of this program is to eliminate, or reduce to acceptable levels, all hazards associated with respiratory exposure.
+This is accomplished by considering Personal Protective Equipment (PPE), such as respirators, such as the least preferred method for protecting employees from harmful dusts, fogs, fumes, mists, gases, smokes, sprays, or vapors and by applying the provisions of references (a) through (g), when engineering and administrative controls are insufficient to protect employee health or in emergency situations.

 b.
-Concept of Operations.
-The Respiratory Protection Program will be implemented by applying the program's elements identified in reference (a) throughout MCLB Albany and all tenant organizations.
+Concept of Operation.
+The Respiratory Protection Program will be implemented by applying the program elements identified in references (a) and (b) throughout MCLBA and all tenant organizations.